 Children who are in grade two (7 years of age), will be preparing for this sacrament and for the reception of Holy Communion soon.
 If you have not registered your child please do so by contacting their teacher at St. Joseph School or the Parish office.

 Adults who have been baptised but have not received the sacraments of Eucharist, Reconciliation and Confirmation are asked to contact Fr.
-Dale about instruction and completing their initiation into the life of the Church.
+Christian about instruction and completing their initiation into the life of the Church.

 Upon reaching the age of reason, a Catholic is obliged to confess his serious sins.
 The Church urgently advises the faithful to do this at least once a year.
 At any rate one must go to confession before receiving Holy Communion if one has committed a serious sin.
 [CCC 1457] This obligation is present because sin separates us not only from God, but also from others and the Church.
 When we receive the sacrament of reconciliation, we make the decision to leave behind what divides us from others and to re-enter into communion with Christ, the Church, and loved ones.